Telemetry Technician Certification and Training Information

 - Future EKG technician roles

-Employment opportunities for electrocardiograph technicians were expected to increase by 29% from 2010-2020, according to a report by the U.S. Bureau of Labor Statistics (BLS).
+Employment opportunities for all diagnostic medical sonographers were expected to increase by 39% from 2012-2022, according to a report by the U.S. Bureau of Labor Statistics (BLS).
 This increase was due primarily to public awareness campaigns and more people opting for preventative or less invasive medical procedures.
 The majority of electrocardiograph technicians work in hospitals, specifically in cardiology departments.
-According to the BLS, as of 2012, cardiovascular technologists and technicians earned a median wage of $52,070 annually.
+According to the BLS, as of 2014, cardiovascular technologists and technicians earned a median wage of $54,330 annually.

 Continuing Education and Training